camunda/camunda-docs/docs/self-managed/modeler/web-modeler/configuration/configuration.md

 | -------------------- | --------------------------------------------------- | ---------------------------------------------- |
 | `LOGGING_CONFIG`     | [optional]<br/>Path to custom logback configuration | `file:/full/path/to/custom-logback-config.xml` |

-Refer to the [Advanced Logging Configuration Guide](./logging.md#logging-configuration-for-the-restapi-component) for additional details on how to customize the `restapi` logging output.
+Refer to the [advanced logging configuration guide](./logging.md#logging-configuration-for-the-restapi-component) for additional details on how to customize the `restapi` logging output.

 ## Configuration of the `webapp` component